 However, it still favors warm colors because the warm tones are much more sensitive than the cool tones.
 Warm tones, especially gold and copper, stand out much more than cool tones which blend in.

 We couldn’t forget to mention gold.
 Gold can be difficult to work with simply because it is a powerful metal finish.
-Whenever there is gold in a room, it’s nearly impossible to notice anything else.
+Whenever there is gold in a room, it’s impossible to notice anything else.
 So you have to work with it.
+Brushed nickel and gold bathroom faucets would command attention.

-This can be a blessing because people who use gold usually want the gold to stand out.
+This can be a blessing because people who use gold want it to stand out.
 A good compromise on standing out and fitting in is to get brushed gold, which is a unique look that doesn’t get the appreciation it deserves.

 The thing about pewter is that it isn’t so dark that it overcomes other decor nor so dark that it fades to the background.
 It stands its ground while balancing out nearly any design style that is based on cool colors.

-Onyx is the darkest metal finish that you can find.
+Onyx is the darkest metal finish available.
 While onyx is actually a gem, it can be used to create all sorts of objects.
 However, most onyx hardware isn’t real onyx but it is inspired by the gorgeous natural onyx.

 Onyx can be considered black but it has that fabulous glimmer to it that makes you want more.
 The color is truly captivating and cannot be replaced with anything else if you fall in love with the onyx magic.